Rohan-Deshamudre/HospitalOfTheFuture/README.md

 ### Geriatrics
 **Problem Statement:** Enable fall Detection and to detect if an elderly person got out of the bed.

-**Problem Description:** It is a well known fact that the common issue in the medical industry for senior citizens is that their health deteriorates after a fall.
-Predicting such a fall would preventing further damages to their health.
+**Problem Description:** Most of the senior citizens are more prone to to falls.
+Also, their health deteriorates rapidly after a fall and in some cases, it can even lead to deaths.
+So, the elderly population is definitely one section of the society which requires constant supervision.
 Also, under the current unprecedented circumstances, it is difficult for the staff of various medical centres to constantly monitor the patients.

+**Suggested Solution:**
+To provide a solution to the above problems, these are the computer vision models developed for the care and well being of elderly people.
+The two computer vision models are:

+Fall Detection :
+- A model to detect if a person fell down.

+To Detect if a Person got out of his/her bed :
+- To detect if an elderly patient got out of his/her bed.
+This could notify the support staff of such an event, so that the patient could get immediate support.

 ![proximity.png](img/Geriatrics.jpg)
 <p align="right"> https://bit.ly/3krnbAU </p>